siscely/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 ### Questions

 1. What is a JavaScript library and why do we use them?
+-A Javascript library is a library of pre-written Javascript which allows for easier development of javascript based applications.
+These libraries execute many common, timing-consuming tasks.

 2. What is jQuery for?
+-jQuery is a well-written javascript code.
+It is a fast and concise javascript library that simplifies HTML document traversing, event handling, animating for rapid web development.
+It has no cross-browser compatibility issues.

 ### Exercises